-Dr. Juleen Buser holds the national credential of board certified coach and is a licensed professional counselor in GA.
-She specializes in concerns related to body image and disordered eating—specifically emphasizing strategies to promote body positivity and a healthy relationship with food and exercise.
-She also highlights the role of spirituality in her work and studies ways in which certain worldviews can foster body acceptance.
+She specializes in concerns related on body image and disordered eating—specifically emphasizing strategies to promote body positivity and a healthy relationship with food and exercise.
+She also focuses on compulsive gambling behaviors and highlights the role of spirituality in her work.

 Dr. Buser attained a bachelor’s degree from Franklin and Marshall College, a master’s of divinity degree from Princeton Theological Seminary, a master’s degree in Counseling from Wake Forest University, and a Ph.D. in Counselor Education and Supervision from Syracuse University.